galacticgargleblaster/abnormalizer/README.md

 ## What does this do?

-Makes indentation, spacing, naming of include guards and identifiers compliant with *Le Norme*
+Make indentation and spacing compliant with *Le Norme*

 ## What doesn't this do?